akhikhl/multiproject-git-gradle/README.md

 ####Configuring gitSource property

-gitSource property represents complete URI to git-repository and is not combined with anything:
+gitSource property represents complete URI to git-repository and is not combined with anything.
+It supports all protocols supported by JGit library (for example, "http", "https", "git", "ssh").

 ```groovy
 ext {